-Any business owner will tell you that one of their primary concerns in 2018 is email security, but not all of them are doing everything they can to ensure that their company’s most sensitive information doesn’t get stolen or exposed.
+Any business owner will tell you that one of their primary concerns is email security, but not all of them are doing everything they can to ensure that their company’s most sensitive information doesn’t get stolen or exposed.
 Here are five tips to follow so that you and your employees can do just that.

 1) Protect yourself from Spammers and other “bad guys”

 It’s never been easier for spammers to wreak havoc on your business.
 Make sure that you’re not opening emails from addresses looking to steal your information and use it for disruptive purposes.
 Some tell-tale signs of spam mail include duplicate emails to different email addresses, indentation of the first letter of the sender’s name, or no sender name at all.
 Make sure that your junk email settings are configured to catch fishy emails and block any addresses that you know have sent you spam in the past.

 2) Educate your employees

 It’s up to your employees to follow best practices and do their part to keep their email free from harm.
 Provide them with the tools they need to understand what qualifies as unsafe when they’re checking their mail, and implement company rules so everyone knows what’s expected.
 Some companies are even testing employees by sending them spam and phishing emails to see if they know how to deal with them.

 More than ever before, we live our lives online.
 There’s no way to prevent the existence of sensitive information on the internet, but it’s important to avoid sending that information to anyone over email if at all possible.
 Once you press send on a message, you lose the ability to control what’s done with it.
 Responding to a phishing email with important information could lead to that information being sold online or used by the phisher.